SourceShift/gocircum/README.md

 `gocircum` is designed for two main groups:

-1.  **Students, Activists, and Citizens (like "Parisa")**: Individuals in censored regions who need a simple, reliable tool that just works.
+1.  **Students, Activists, and Citizens**: Individuals in censored regions who need a simple, reliable tool that just works.
 For them, `gocircum` powers easy-to-use mobile apps with a single "Connect" button.
-2.  **Researchers and Developers (like "Kian")**: Technical users who analyze censorship and need a powerful, scriptable tool to probe networks, test new evasion techniques, and build custom circumvention tools.
+2.  **Researchers and Developers**: Technical users who analyze censorship and need a powerful, scriptable tool to probe networks, test new evasion techniques, and build custom circumvention tools.

 ## Getting Started